 To see the CELTIC ART OF HAMISH BURGESS please visit our Gallery page.

-Aloha folks.
-My Etsy shop HamishBurgessArtist is now open!
-I have 19 different limited edition giclee prints, some with 2 sizes, and one set of 4, available now.
+My Etsy shop HamishBurgessArtist is also open, with 19 different limited edition giclee prints, some with 2 sizes, and one set of 4, available now.
 All original creations, except 2 traditional pieces.
 Set up for US shipping, but contact me if you'd like anything sent outside the US.
-Thanks for your interest.
 Cheers! www.etsy.com/shop/HamishBurgessArtist.

 For the MAUI CELTIC RADIO SHOW head to our Maui Celtic Radio page.